-All enrolled students’ academic progress will be evaluated at the end of each payment period (semester).
+All enrolled students’ academic progress will be evaluated at the end of each payment period (semester), including summer periods.

 Federal law requires the consideration of three factors when determining whether a student is making satisfactory progress toward a degree: the qualitative and quantitative standards, and the maximum timeframe allowed.

 - MINIMUM GRADE POINT AVERAGE (QUALITATIVE STANDARD) Undergraduates, including post-baccalaureate students seeking a second undergraduate

 degree, are expected to maintain a 2.0 MSUB grade point average (GPA) and a 2.0 overall

 Graduate students must maintain a 3.0 cumulative, MSUB GPA and a 3.0 overall GPA.

 - PACE (QUANTITATIVE STANDARD) Pace is the rate at which a student must progress through his/her educational program

 to ensure that the student will complete the program within the maximum timeframe.

 Pace is determined by dividing the total number of hours the student has successfully

 completed by the total number attempted.
 Successful completion requires a minimum